27-samriddhimaurya-crypto/samriddhi-portfolio/01_B2B_Lead_Generation/README.md

-# B2B Lead Generation Project
+# Digitally Next — B2B Client Acquisition Approach

-A practical B2B lead generation project focused on identifying potential business opportunities, understanding target customers, and developing a client acquisition approach.
+A self-developed B2B client acquisition approach created to explore how a structured lead generation and client acquisition strategy could be developed for Digitally Next.

 ## Objective

-To identify a suitable B2B prospect and develop a structured approach for generating and qualifying potential leads.
+To develop a structured approach for identifying potential B2B opportunities and outlining a possible client acquisition process.

 ## Approach

-- Identified a potential B2B business opportunity
-- Researched the target company and its business context
+- Studied the business context and potential B2B opportunity
-- Analysed the potential customer and decision-making requirements
+- Considered potential target companies and decision-makers
-- Identified relevant marketing and acquisition opportunities
+- Explored possible lead generation channels and approaches
-- Developed a structured client acquisition approach
+- Structured a potential client acquisition process
+- Developed recommendations as part of the proposed approach

 ## Skills Demonstrated

 - B2B Marketing
 - Lead Generation
 - Market Research
+- Business Development
 - Customer Understanding
-- Business Development
 - Client Acquisition

 ## Project Output

+This is a self-developed strategic approach.
+It was not implemented as actual client work.

-The detailed analysis, research, and recommendations are available in the project PDF.
+The detailed approach and recommendations are available in the project PDF.

 [View Project PDF](./Digitally_Next_B2B_Client_Acquisition.pdf)